PVorontsov/CS4331-Project3/Data/Data Parsing Scripts/README.md

-Scripts to Parse the raw text data into a usable JSON format
+Scripts to parse the raw text data into nice JSON files.

 ### Instructions: